Our Mission

 Project Sleep’s Latest News

-Welcoming Beverly Lang to Project Sleep’s Board of Directors!
+Welcoming Tracy Christensen to Project Sleep’s Board of Directors!

-In June 2023, Beverly Lang joined the Board of Directors of Project Sleep, a non-profit organization dedicated to raising awareness of sleep health, sleep equity, and sleep conditions.
-Beverly is a highly skilled and accomplished Sr. Partner Development Manager with Intuit.
-With over twenty years of experience in sales, leadership, and relationship management, she markets…
+In January 2025, Jenny Reid joined the Board of Directors of Project Sleep, a non-profit organization dedicated to raising awareness of sleep health, sleep equity, and sleep disorders.
+Jenny is a passionate advocate for sleep health and those living with sleep disorders.
+She first became involved with Project Sleep in 2018 and her commitment has grown…

 Skip to content